Phyllis Coates: Early life

-Born on January 15, 1927, in Wichita Falls, Texas, Coates is the daughter of Mr. and Mrs. Jack Stell.
+Gypsie Ann Evarts Stell was born on January 15, 1927, in Wichita Falls, Texas.
+Coates was the daughter of William Robert Rush Stell and Lorraine "Luzzie" Jack Teel.
 After graduating from Odessa High School, she moved to Los Angeles with her mother.
 Coates attended (as Gypsy Stell) Los Angeles City College.

 Career

 Stage

-Originally billed under her birth name as Gypsy Stell, Coates was discovered by vaudeville comedian Ken Murray in a Hollywood and Vine restaurant from whom she learned comic timing.
+Originally billed under her birth name as Gypsy Stell, Coates was discovered in a Hollywood and Vine restaurant by vaudeville comedian Ken Murray, from whom she learned comic timing.
 She subsequently appeared as a dancer and a comedienne in skits for ten months in Blackouts, his "racy" (mildly risqué) variety show.
 She later performed as one of Earl Carroll's showgirls at his Earl Carroll Theatre.
 In 1946, she toured with a USO production of Anything Goes.

 Film

-On July 13, 1944, aged 17, she "began her work with 20th Century Fox ... after receiving a seven year contract with option."
+On July 13, 1944, aged 17, she began to work with 20th Century Fox, after receiving a seven year contract with option.

-Coates signed a movie contract with Warner Brothers extending from 1948 to 1956, and she co-starred with George O'Hanlon as the title character's wife in the studio's Joe McDoakes short-subject comedies.
+Coates co-starred with George O'Hanlon as the title character's wife in the studio's Joe McDoakes short-subject comedies.
 She acted in film serials, including Jungle Drums of Africa (1953), Gunfighters of the Northwest (1953), and Panther Girl of the Kongo (1955).
 Her film career also included roles in Girls in Prison (1956), I Was a Teenage Frankenstein (1957), Blood Arrow (1958), Cattle Empire (1958), The Incredible Petrified World (1959), The Baby Maker (1970) and Goodnight, Sweet Marilyn (1989).